 Telecommunication is one of India’s fastest-growing sectors, and investing in this sector can contribute significantly to economic development and job creation.
 The government is currently focused on upgrading telecom infrastructure to create an increasingly digital economy and increase services and productivity; foreign investment in telecom is crucial in reaching this goal.

-The government recently unveiled reforms in the telecom sector designed to attract greater foreign investment, including permitting 100% FDI in telecom services and infrastructure providers (previously limited to 49% under automatic route and anything beyond required government approval).
+The government recently unveiled reforms in the telecom sector designed to attract greater foreign investment, including permitting 100% foreign direct investment (FDI) in telecom services and infrastructure providers (previously limited to 49% under the automatic route and anything beyond requiring government approval).
 Furthermore, restrictions were eased regarding foreign ownership in this area of industry.

-Due to these developments, FDI in the telecom sector has seen significant increases due to a surge in data consumption and connectivity demands resulting from online education, work-from-home opportunities, virtual meetings and social media connections – factors that have created an increased need for connectivity and necessitated upgrading the country’s telecom infrastructure.
+Due to these developments, FDI in the telecom sector has seen significant increases, driven by a surge in data consumption and connectivity demands resulting from online education, work-from-home opportunities, virtual meetings, and social media connections.
+These factors have created an increased need for connectivity and necessitated upgrading the country’s telecom infrastructure.

-Apart from increasing FDI in telecom, the government has also reduced taxes and made it easier for companies to expand their networks.
+Apart from increasing FDI in the telecom sector, the government has also reduced taxes and made it easier for companies to expand their networks.
 Telecom companies, for example, can now use foreign funds to build additional towers to serve more customers while making greater profits.
 Furthermore, tariffs for international calls have also been decreased significantly.

-State-owned firms traditionally dominated India’s telecommunications industry; despite this fact, its infrastructure still requires significant investments – especially to implement next-generation technology that requires considerable funds for rollout.
+State-owned firms have traditionally dominated India’s telecommunications industry; despite this fact, its infrastructure still requires significant investments, especially to implement next-generation technology, which requires considerable funds for rollout.

 FDI in the Space Sector